 If you've configured shareholder access to company information to be different from that granted to optionholders, your new shareholder's access will also be updated automatically.
 You can read further about this on our blog about configuring user access on Capdesk.

 Sound great?
 We think so too!
-Stay tuned more transaction-related updates coming your way soon.
+Stay tuned for more transaction-related updates coming your way soon.